-A Good Mentor: Despite having previous experience as Manager of Aberdeen, when he took on the role of Manager for Manchester United, in 1986, he recognized that he still required support and guidance.
+A good mentor: Despite having previous experience as manager of Aberdeen, when he took on the role of manager for Manchester United, in 1986, he recognised that he still required support and guidance.
 John Lyall guided him through his early years, imparting his wisdom and experience, to empower Alex to succeed in his career.
 With additional support from the great Bobby Charlton.

 In his TV interview on Monday 5th October, Wayne Rooney explained that Alex was the reason why he left Everton for Man U, and whilst they didn’t always see eye-to-eye, in his own words he (Ferguson) was the “best manager”.